 Alaskan Husky Training

-Give the speed with which it can learn human commands, it might surprise you to learn that these dogs can be a little headstrong and stubborn.
+With the speed with at it can learn human commands, it might surprise you to learn that these dogs can be a little headstrong and stubborn.
 It’s a good idea to start training this dog immediately, as soon as eight weeks of age, when it’s the most malleable and trainable.
 If you wait until it’s more than six months old, then it’s likely to be more difficult to train.
 Positive and patient reinforcement methods work best to coax your dog into accepting its training.

 Alaskan Husky Exercise